geoblacklight/geoblacklight.github.io/_posts/2015-02-09-create-your-application.markdown

 snippet: 'Create your GeoBlacklight application.
 Created as part of a tutorial series given in a GeoBlacklight Workshop'
 ---

-Note: If you have issues with any of these steps, a prebuilt version of this application is available via the `geoblacklight_workshop` directory located on the provided thumb-drive.
-This application is located under `geoblacklight_workshop/geo_app` and can also be access after SSHing into the vagrant box at `/vagrant/demo_geoblacklight_app`.
+Note: If you have issues with any of these steps, a prebuilt version of this application is available within the provided virtual machine.
+The application can be accessed by SSHing into the virtual maching and then changing directory to `pregenerated/demo_geoblacklight_app`.

 ## Create your application